Music for Kids, and the Whole Family!

 I always find it a bit strange when people own beautiful grand pianos that are rarely touched, let alone played.
 Isn’t that thing there to be enjoyed?
 Ideally, whatever instruments your family owns should be enjoyed as often as possible with your kids – even if you’re no virtuoso.
 Young children probably won’t notice some missed or misplaced notes.
 But they will definitely notice if people they love and admire make an effort to play and enjoy music together.
 I can’t count how many people write to me and say the reason they want to learn piano is because they have such fond memories of their parents playing.

 Our girls are pretty young, so we’re very much in the “play” phase of learning about music.
 Whenever I can, I play our family’s piano for them and let them join in.
 Of course, I do have to have some basic guidelines in place to help prevent damage (no sippy cups near the keys!).
 And yes, sometimes the “music” that they attempt to “help” me play are sounds only a parent could love.
 But that’s okay!
 My goal in these times is to let my daughters enjoy the songs and to associate music with fun family times.
+Click here for ways to make practice fun.

 It’s Okay if You Don’t Play an Instrument